General manager Monte McNair, Kings mutually agreed to part ways after five seasons, per report

 Six weeks later, McNair was forced to trade a disgruntled De'Aaron Fox, who didn't want to sign a contract extension with the Kings, to the San Antonio Spurs for Zach LaVine, a move that didn't pay dividends for Sacramento.

-As the season went along and the Kings slid down the Western Conference standings and into the play-in tournament, other members of the staff started to leave.
+As the season went along and the Kings slid down the West standings and into the play-in tournament, other members of the staff started to leave.

 In early March, assistant coach Luke Loucks left the Kings to become the Florida State men's basketball head coach.